M6GSN/ASL_Cloud/README.md

 ___

-## <a name="node">Setting up your node
+## <a name="prep">preparing the server

+preping your server

-to get started with the installation of the project you need to run the following commands
+Mpw to the installation of the project you need to run the following commands

 `apt update && apt install git`